douglasgscofield/whyp/README.md

 The file `example.R` contains some example code which uses these functions.
 The data files themselves are not included.  `assemble.v1()` and `assemble.v2()` load data for a whyp run.  `whyp.analysis()` runs a whyp analysis on a loaded dataset, and includes alternatives for specifying an analysis and returning results.

+The file `whyp.R` and the entire folder `whyp_functions/` are required.
+See what I mean about a rough API? :-)

+* * *

+These statistical tools were developed in collaboration with Peter Smouse (Rutgers University) and Victoria Sork (UCLA) and were funded by U.S. National Science Foundation awards NSF-DEB-0514956 and NSF-DEB-0516529.

+* * *

 ### Publications